Hridoypk/Social-Media-Account-Seller-Bot/FEATURES.md

 Step 9: Cache refreshed → product disappears from listings
     ↓
 Step 10: Admin notified of sale
+    ↓
+Step 11: "What Next?" buttons shown (Browse More, Re-Download, Orders, Menu)
 ```

+### Smart Balance Shortfall

+When a user can't afford a product, the bot shows:
+- Exact amount needed: "You need $5.00 more"
+- Inline "💰 Buy Credits" button for instant deposit
+- Alternative "Browse Other" button

 ### Anti-Double-Sell Protection (3 Layers)